tyizo/hello-world-in-all-programming-langs/README.md

 # Hello, World!
-hello world in more then 30+ programming languages.
+hello world in more than 30+ programming languages.